nicola-decao/s-vae-tf/README.md

 ### Tensorflow implementation of Hyperspherical Variational Auto-Encoders

 ## Overview
-This library contains a Tensorflow implementation of the hyperspherical variational auto-encoder, or S-VAE, as presented in [[1]](#citation)(link to our paper).
+This library contains a Tensorflow implementation of the hyperspherical variational auto-encoder, or S-VAE, as presented in [[1]](#citation)(http://arxiv.org/abs/1804.00891).

 ## Dependencies